shama/gaze/README.md

 using [grunt](http://gruntjs.com/).

 ## Release History
+* 0.5.2 - Fix for ENOENT error with non-existent symlinks.
 * 0.5.1 - Use setImmediate (process.nextTick for node v0.8) to defer ready/nomatch events (@amasad).
 * 0.5.0 - Process is now kept alive while watching files.
 Emits a nomatch event when no files are matching.
 * 0.4.3 - Track file additions in newly created folders (@brett-shwom).